X-Ryl669/rangepoll/README.md

 Currently, the software is usable for end-users (voting is working and is a nice UX).

-In the future, I'll probably add an admin page to let users change their password (and some security for them instead of storing them in cleartext), and add/delete other users.
+In the future, I'll probably add some mechanism for users to change their password (and some security for them instead of storing them in cleartext).
+Currently, only administrators user can do that.

-Also, I might add a Poll editor (instead of having to deal with a YAML file) since it's not very *non-tech savvy* friendly.

 ## Disclaimer
 This is my first Rust software.
 Please be lenient with the code and feel free to report any mistake I've made in the issue tabs.